 SECTION 3.
 The Chairperson may appoint special or ad hoc committees at any time and from time to time.

 SECTION 4.
 The Executive Committee of the Commission shall be composed of the Chairperson, and eight (8) members of the Commission, as follows: the Vice-Chairperson of the Commission, the Chair of the Community Response Committee, the Chair of the Legislative Committee, the Chair of the Public Awareness Committee, the Chair of the Equal Employment Opportunity Committee and three (3) other members of the Commission at-large.

-SECTION 7.
+SECTION 6.
 The Community Response Committee shall be responsible for receiving, evaluating, and making recommendations with respect to allegations of discriminatory practices referred to the Commission by the public; and for interviewing potential candidates for the Commission, and explaining the Commission’s purpose and responsibilities.

 ARTICLE VI – AMENDMENTS

 SECTION 1.
 Any duly-appointed member of the Commission may at any time propose an amendments to these BY-LAWS, by submitting the same in writing to the Chairperson.

 SECTION 2.
 A copy of any proposed amendments of these BY-LAWS shall be forwarded by mail to each member of the Commission at least ten (10) days prior to the meeting of the Commission at which it is to be presented and acted upon, together with a written notice of the date, hour, and place of such meeting.